 For the Professional stream, you will require a minimum 2.2 honours degree in natural or medical sciences or engineering.
 Graduate degrees in mathematics, computer sciences or economics will be considered, but you must show that a considerable amount of your previous study covered the areas of science and technology.

 For the Business stream, graduates are welcome from any background, with a minimum 2:2 in your first degree.
-Non-native English speaking applicants for either stream will be required to demonstrate a proficiency in the English language (IELTS or equivalent).

 Months of entry

 Intellectual Property Law has become an interdisciplinary field comprised of law, engineering, medical science, economics, and numerous other fields.
 The MSc in Management of Intellectual Property explores the foundations of this area of law with relation to patents, trade marks and the other core areas within this field.